christophebedard/rmw_email/email/doc/design.md

    * users can either poll the subscription/client/server directly for new messages/requests/responses or wait on it
       * see [*Waiting on messages*](#waiting-on-messages)

+A global context owns global objects (i.e., all effectively singletons):

+* options container
+* email receiver, email sender
+* polling manager
+* subscription handler, service handler

+Those objects are made available globally to anything that needs them:

+* publishers and service servers to get the email sender
+* polling manager to get the email receiver
+* subscription handler and service handler to register with the polling manager
+* subscriptions and service clients/servers to register with the subscription handler and service handler, respectively

 ```plantuml
 @startuml